andrese52/andrese52-academic/content/post/git_basics.md

 +++
 title = "Git Basics and Advanced" date = 2017-03-03
-tags: ['git', 'bash']
+tags= ['git', 'bash']
 math = false
 highlight = true
-output: html_document
+output= html_document
-summary: "This is a basic post on how to interact with github through command line"
+summary= "This is a basic post on how to interact with github through command line"
 +++

 Most important commands for keeping versions of your code on github are: